-ENGLISH BRIDGE ELL - EN3041(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Recommendation by the ELL counselor, and the ELL department chair.
-ELL Bridge will expose the students to reading and writing at an appropriate level.
+ENGLISH BRIDGE EL - EN3041(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - (Typically recommended for students with ACCESS scores in the range of 4.0-4.7.)
+As the final course of English EL, it is designed to expose students to reading and writing at a high-intermediate to advanced level of English language proficiency.
 Emphasis will be placed on reading strategies and the writing process.
-The students will be introduced to various types of literature and will be expected to do independent reading.
-Upon successful completion of the program of study, the student will be placed in a regular English course.
+Students will be introduced to various types of literature and will be provided with opportunities to further practice and refine all language skills.
+At the completion of EL Bridge, students will exhibit advanced level proficiency in the four domains of listening, speaking, reading, and writing.
+Upon successful completion of the program of study, students will be prepared to thrive in a mainstream English course.

-CONSUMER MANAGEMENT ELL - FC3343 - Soph., Jr., Sr. - 1 sem., 1/2 cr. -Prerequisite: ELL 3 and Bridge.
+CONSUMER MANAGEMENT EL - FC3343 - Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: EL 3 and Bridge.
 This course fulfills the consumer education requirement for graduation.
 While supporting students continued development of English as a second language, this course will teach students financial responsibility.
 Money management, credit and debt, use of banking institutions for savings and checking accounts, and investment options are topics students will learn.

-CULINARY ARTS ELL - FC1143 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - This course is designed for students from non-English speaking backgrounds to develop vocabulary and preparation skills related to basic American food items.
+CULINARY ARTS EL - FC1143 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - This course is designed for students from non-English speaking backgrounds to develop vocabulary and preparation skills related to basic American food items.
 Units of study include quick breads and cereals, fruits, vegetables, dairy/meat and cookies and simple nutrition.
 Laboratory experiences will emphasize vocabulary, safety, sanitation and the proper use and care of food preparation equipment.

-SPEECH - ELL - SP1043 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: ELL 3 and Bridge.
+SPEECH - EL - SP1043 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: EL 3 and Bridge.
 This course is designed with the English Language Learner in mind.
 Students will build and expand their communication skills and vocabulary.
 The class incorporates individual, partner, and group work that explore a variety of speech activities.
 The highlights include job interviewing, a Radio/TV News report, and speeches that focus on cultural celebrations, a demonstration, personal narratives and informative topics.
 The class is interactive and is adapted to meet the needs of the students.
 Students must be able to demonstrate an intermediate level of competency in English in order to take this course.

-PRE-ALGEBRA ELL - MA0641(2) - Fr. - 1 yr, 1 cr. - Pre-Algebra ELL is a sheltered content class that covers pre-algebra material, including whole numbers, decimals, fractions, percents, proportions and equations with one variable.
+PRE-ALGEBRA EL - MA0641(2) - Fr. - 1 yr, 1 cr. - Pre-Algebra EL is a sheltered content class that covers pre-algebra material, including whole numbers, decimals, fractions, percents, proportions and equations with one variable.
 The class provides a solid math foundation of skills, processes and vocabulary on which future classes will build.

-ALGEBRA ELL - MA1141(2) - Fr., Soph., Jr., Sr. - 1 yr.
-1 cr. - Prerequisite: Recommendation of the ELL teacher.
+ALGEBRA EL - MA1141(2) - Fr., Soph., Jr., Sr. - 1 yr.
+1 cr. - Prerequisite: Recommendation of the EL teacher.
 The purpose of this course is to prepare English language deficient students for their transition into courses offered by the mathematics department.
 Students may be moved out any time during the year, and their placement will be determined by both their English language proficiency and their mathematics proficiency.

-GEOMETRY ELL - MA2141(2) - Soph., Jr. - 1 yr., 1 cr. - Prerequisite: Algebra 1 and recommendation of Department Chair.
+GEOMETRY EL - MA2141(2) - Soph., Jr. - 1 yr., 1 cr. - Prerequisite: Algebra 1 and recommendation of Department Chair.
 Geometry is an integrated course in plane, solid, and coordinate geometry.
 This course emphasizes problem-solving skills as opportunities for review of algebra.